-Have you ever considered making new year’s resolutions?
+Have you considered making new year’s resolutions?
 Some teens do.
 But, even if you haven’t thought of it, you probably should.

 New Year Resolutions For Teens